-The curriculum is designed to accomplish the objectives with a base of engineering, math, and sciences that includes probability, statistics, or numerical methods; engineering economics; advanced mathematics; electrical engineering; and engineering design.
-The culmination of the program is a two-semester design project that prepares the students in working in a team environment on projects involving mechanical engineering.
+The curriculum is designed to accomplish the objectives with a base of engineering, math, and sciences that includes probability and statistics or numerical methods; engineering economics; advanced mathematics; electrical engineering; and engineering design.
+The culmination of the program is a two-semester design project that prepares the students for working in a team environment on projects involving mechanical engineering.